Skip to main content

 openssl rand -base64 14

-Deploying Keycloak Application
+Deploying Application

-Next step, is deploying Keycloak itself:
+Next step, is deploying Keycloak itself as a Statefulset with 2 replicas:

 apiVersion: apps/v1

-kind: Deployment
+kind: StatefulSet

 metadata: